 NTD 9,999 ~ 9,999/building

-Breakfast included, 1-story building, Mountain view and Farmland view, 2 2-person room with shared bathroom, 1 4-person room with ensuite bath, 1 double bed, 6 single mattresses, 2 bathroom(s), In the event of booking entire lodging, only one group of guests will be accommodated at one time (more)
+Breakfast included, 1-story building, Mountain view and Farmland view, 2 2-person room with shared bathroom, 1 4-person room with ensuite bath, 1 double bed, 6 single mattresses, 2 bathroom(s), Booking of entire building includes beds for 17 people while extra person is not allowed; in the event of booking entire lodging, only one group of guests will be accommodated at one time (more)

 Cancellation and Postponement Policy